-If you're moving to the United States to live with a spouse or family member, McHazlett Law can help.
-Attorney Hazlett assists clients throughout the McKinney and Tyler, TX region with family-based immigration applications.
-Whether you're immigrating here to marry a U.S. citizen or you're a citizen helping your spouse relocate, you can depend on McHazlett Law for help.
+If you're moving to the United States to live with a spouse or family member, Servando J. McHazlett Law can help.
+Attorney Hazlett assists clients throughout the McKinney and Dallas, TX region with family-based immigration applications.
+Whether you're immigrating here to marry a U.S. citizen or you're a citizen helping your spouse relocate, you can depend on Servando J. McHazlett Law Firm for help.

 Here are five things you should know about obtaining a family-based or marriage green card: